Maldon: A snapshot of life with your local policing team

 One officer guarded the scene of a burglary until crime scene investigators had finished gathering evidence and then came across a broken-down vehicle causing an obstruction at the top of Market Hill in Maldon.
 He closed the road and called for assistance from nearby roads policing officers, who towed it to a garage.

-PC Charlie Bell arrested a 34-year-old man who turned up at Maldon Police Office asking to speak to a police officer because he had been told we were looking to arrest him on suspicion of breaching a non-molestation order.
+PC Charlie Bell also arrested a 34-year-old man who turned up at Maldon Police Office asking to speak to a police officer because he had been told we were looking to arrest him on suspicion of breaching a non-molestation order.

 If you want to keep updated about the work our officers do, day in and day out, across the Maldon district to help people, keep you safe and catch criminals, Like, Follow and Share their posts on the Essex Police - Maldon District Facebook page and @EPMaldon on Twitter.